Crasader/thread-safe-containers/ConcurrentQueue/README.md

 ### Optional `std::optional<T>`
 Calling code doesn't have to construct any out param objects.
 Clean syntax to check if data is valid.

+## Mutex & Conditional Variable type
+`std::shared_mutex` is used to allow multiple readers to access the queue at the same time.
+`std::condition_variable` only works with std::mutex (for performance reasons).
+`std::condition_variable_any` is used instead because it works with a shared mutex.
+May want to consider using switching this if the performance is noticable.